khalecl/know3/README.md

 ## What is know3?

-know3 is a powerful, **completely offline** training data generation engine that transforms your documents into high-quality instruction/output pairs optimized for fine-tuning large language models.
+know3 is a powerful **local-first** training data generation engine that transforms your documents into high-quality instruction/output pairs optimized for fine-tuning large language models.

-Upload your PDFs, Word documents, eBooks, or text files, and know3 uses a locally running LLM (via [Ollama](https://ollama.com)) to generate domain-specific training pairs — ready for HuggingFace, LLaMA, Mistral, or any fine-tuning pipeline.
+Upload your PDFs, Word documents, eBooks, or text files.
+By default, know3 uses a locally running LLM via [Ollama](https://ollama.com).

-**No cloud APIs.
-No subscriptions.
-No data ever leaves your machine.**
+**New in v3.21**: Added **Cloud Inference fallback** for training pair generation and RAG chat when Ollama is not available or you want faster responses.
+Documents stay on your machine in local mode; they leave only when Cloud mode is explicitly enabled.

 know3 also includes a full **RAG (Retrieval-Augmented Generation)** system — have multi-turn conversations with your documents, with real-time streaming, source citations, and hybrid search.